orly-o/orly-o.github.io/_posts/2025-04-28-first-post.md

 ![Long Names](/images/Picture4.png)

-2. Adding Invited and Event columns (whether a swimmers qualified or was invited is noted here but has to be noted manually to create that as a categorical variable; the event is also only at the start of the entries for each one, so I have to add it on my own)
+2. Adding Invited and Event columns (whether a swimmer qualified or was invited is noted here but has to be noted manually to create that as a categorical variable; the event is also only at the start of the entries for each one, so I have to add it on my own)

 ![New Fields](/images/Picture5.png)